• Disease Overview

 Specific therapeutic procedures and interventions may vary, depending upon numerous factors such as the specific type of cardiomyopathy present; the progression of the disease upon diagnosis; an affected individual’s age; associated health conditions; an individual’s tolerance to certain medications; and additional factors.

 Individuals with dilated cardiomyopathy may be treated with a variety of medications including drugs that reduce abnormal fluid retention by promoting the production and excretion of urine (diuretics); drugs that reduce the workload of the heart by blocking certain substances from binding to structures within the heart (beta blockers); and digitalis medications such as digoxin, which increase the efficiency of heart muscle contractions and produce a more regular heartbeat.
-Another type of medication used to treat individuals with dilated cardiomyopathy are vasodilators, which relax blood vessels, thereby lowering the blood pressure and minimizing the effort needed by the heart to pump blood throughout the body.
+Another type of medication used to treat individuals with dilated cardiomyopathy is vasodilators, which relax blood vessels, thereby lowering the blood pressure and minimizing the effort needed by the heart to pump blood throughout the body.
 Angiotensin-converting enzyme (ACE) inhibitors are a type of vasodilator.

 Restrictive cardiomyopathy may be treated with diuretics and drugs that prevent blood clotting (anticoagulants).
 A pacemaker or defibrillator may be implanted to help control irregular heartbeats.
 In most cases, heart transplantation will be necessary.
 Some physicians recommend that affected children be listed for transplant as soon as the diagnosis is made.

-ARVD may be treated by avoidance of severe physical and emotional stress; drugs that help regulate heart rhythms, and/or the implantation of a defibrillator.
+ARVD may be treated by avoidance of severe physical and emotional stress; drugs that help regulate heart rhythms and/or the implantation of a defibrillator.

 In many children with pediatric cardiomyopathy, the disorder progresses to the point where medications and surgical treatment options are ineffective.
 In such cases, affected children may require a heart transplant, a form of open-heart surgery in which a severely diseased heart is replaced with a healthy donor heart.
 Pediatric cardiomyopathy is the leading cause of heart transplantation in children.
 A heart transplant is considered a last resort for individuals with end-stage heart failure.
-Drawbacks of heart transplantation include the potential for rejections and the limited availability of a suitable donor.
+Drawbacks of heart transplantation include the potential for rejection and the limited availability of a suitable donor.

-Genetic counseling may be of benefit for affected individuals and their families.
+Genetic counseling may be recommended for affected individuals and their families.
 Other treatment is symptomatic and supportive.

-Numerous clinical studies related to pediatric cardiomyopathy are in progress.
-These studies are focused on improving diagnostic techniques, improving existing treatments options and developing new ones, and learning about various genetic aspects of cardiomyopathy such as locating disease genes.
-For more information on clinical trials dealing with cardiomyopathy, contact the Children’s Cardiomyopathy Foundation listed in the Resources section of this report or the National Institutes of Health (NIH) clinical trials web site: http://www.clinicaltrials.gov
+For more information on clinical trials dealing with cardiomyopathy, contact the Children’s Cardiomyopathy Foundation listed in the Resources section of this report or the National Institutes of Health (NIH) clinical trials web site: https://www.clinicaltrials.gov

 The Dilated Cardiomyopathy Research Project aims to advance understanding of the genetics of dilated cardiomyopathy by combining clinical and genetic information from a large number of families.